How the Defendant’s Hit and Run Affects Your Injury Claim

 Punitive damages can raise the damages substantially.
 If you are entitled to recover $100,000 in compensatory damages (i.e., medical expenses, wage loss, pain and suffering, etc.), then your punitive damages could be a three-times multiple of those damages, or $300,000, for $400,000 in total.
 If you can establish the possibility of punitive damages, the defendant is very likely to negotiate a favorable settlement early to avoid the risk of being saddled with such a large financial burden.

 Contact an Experienced Phoenix Car Accident Lawyer to Schedule a Free Consultation

 At Hirsch & Lyon, our attorneys have decades of experience litigating claims on behalf of those who have suffered injuries in Arizona car accidents that were caused due to the fault of another party.

-Unlike many other personal injury firms, we focus exclusively on motor vehicle accident claims, giving us a unique competitive advantage when it comes to the handling of such disputes, particularly those that involve complications such as a “hit and run” defendant.
 Our team is well-positioned to represent you at every stage of the litigation process, from identifying the defendant to negotiating a settlement, to advancing the case to trial if necessary.